delomast/maxFounderDiversity/README.md

 #### Installing

 <a>https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/ </a>
-Install a python virtual environment and with the requirements.txt file
+Install a python virtual environment and with the requirements.txt file.

 `pip install -r /path/to/requirements.txt`

 From the root path:
 #### Web Frontend
 In your terminal, run:
 `